felipesere/lightblog/README.md

 * No admin UI.
 Any config necessary should be in text
 * Individual header image if needed
 * provide a proper 404 page
+* Deal with images

 * On the text:
-** Markdown and syntax hightlighting
+  * Markdown and syntax hightlighting
-** Have a way to merge lines that form a paragraph.
-Its annoying in MD ** Have a way to highlight qutoes
+  * Have a way to merge lines that form a paragraph.
+Its annoying in MD
+  * Have a way to highlight qutoes